By Jane Barthelemy.

 Cane Sugar (100% Carbs, Not Paleo)

 Sugarcane is the world’s largest crop.
 Raw sugar is extracted from freshly harvested cane, bleached, and purified by centrifuging, phosphated or carbonated, filtered, concentrated, and finally dried into crystals.
 All cane sugar is high-sugar, high-glycemic, and not considered Paleo.
 This includes organic, not organic, cane juice, cane crystals, raw sugar cane, cane syrup, molasses, and brown sugar.
+Cane sugar is the #1 top toxin in our modern diet.

 Coconut Sugar (Refined, high in fructose, 92% carbs, not Paleo)